-D. Fund Balance with the U.S. Treasury.
-Cash and Other Monetary Assets and other fund types as of the end of the FY.
+The U.S. Treasury processes cash receipts and disbursements for the House through its cash management services.
+Fund Balance with Treasury (FBWT) represents the aggregate amount of House fund accounts with the U.S. Treasury available to pay current liabilities and finance authorized purchases.
+FBWT consists of balances for general fund expenditure accounts, revolving funds, and other fund types as of the end of the FY.
 FBWT also includes the Congressional Use of Foreign Currency account, which is held at the U.S. Treasury and is maintained and administered by the Department of State on behalf of the House.
 The House also maintains an account related to Other Fund Types.
 Cash and other monetary assets include cash on hand that represents deposits in transit and amounts held in a commercial bank account.
 (See Note 3)